nvda-es/screenReaderTranslations/ru/userGuide.md

 #### Available add-ons {#AvailableAddons}
 When the window first opens, add-ons may take a few seconds to load.
 NVDA will read the name of the first add-on once the list of add-ons finishes loading.
-Available add-ons are listed alphabetically in a grid.
+Available add-ons are listed alphabetically in a multi-column list.
 To browse the list and find out about a specific add-on:

 1. Use the `arrow keys` or press the first letter of an add-on name to move around the list.